COLSON: Controllable Learning-Based Social Navigation via Diffusion-Based Reinforcement Learning: EXPERIMENTS

 The effectiveness of the guidance for static obstacle avoidance was evaluated in an environment with walls and three pedestrians approaching from the front.
 Fig. \ref{fig:wall_guidance} presents a qualitative comparison.
-The results show that when the robot initially intended to move left to avoid pedestrians, leading to a potential collision with the wall, shifting to the right by the guidance instead allowed it to evade both pedestrians and the wall.
+The results show that when the robot initially intended to move left to avoid pedestrians, leading to a potential collision with the wall, shifting to the right by the guidance instead allowed it to avoid both pedestrians and the wall.
 Table \ref{tab:wall_guidance} presents a quantitative comparison of cases with and without guidance.
 In the table, Col-P represents the collision rate with pedestrians, and Col-W represents the collision rate with walls.
 The results show that the proposed guidance method significantly reduces collisions with walls and greatly improves the success rate.
+Although the collision rate with pedestrians increases compared with the case without guidance, this likely occurs because the robot collides with walls before encountering pedestrians in the case without guidance.
+This phenomenon can be attributed to the slight increase in the performance of execution time observed in the absence of guidance compared to the presence of guidance.
+These results demonstrate that the proposed method can guide action generation to enable both pedestrian avoidance and navigation around static obstacles not considered during the training phase.